Introduction

 Strong processes

-Processes are checklist that tells how a business should complete a task.
+Processes documentation tells you how a business should complete a task.
 The process helps you track your progress and easily identify bottlenecks.

-An effective process should be easy to follow by everyone, scalable and can be followed repeatedly, easy to access, and automated by tools to fasten up repeat and monotonous tasks.
+An effective business management process should be easy to follow by everyone, scalable and can be followed repeatedly, easy to access, and automated by tools like SweetProcess and its alternatives to fasten up repeat and monotonous tasks.

 Established systems

-For example, a hard people system would be how to process the payroll, while a soft people system would be the set of conducts that employees need to demonstrate or how you hire talents in the organization.
+For example, a hard people system would be how to process the payroll or manage the p2p cycle, while a soft people system would be the set of conducts that employees need to demonstrate or how you hire talents in the organization.

 Upholds the company's vision

-The business operating system should uphold the company's vision and help all the employees to align with it.
+The business operating system should uphold the company's vision and help all employees align with it.

 A robust structure

 A structure is a business operating system's underlying framework.
-A robust structure should include the culture, uphold the company's values, clearly mention the daily processes, and empower the people to help them achieve results more efficiently.
+A robust structure should include the culture, uphold the company's values, clearly mention the daily processes and empower the people to improve those processes and achieve results more efficiently.

 Thorough documentation

 Creating a business operating system is useless until you document everything so anyone can access it at any time.
-Documentation may sound overwhelming, but Scribe lets you document all your processes in no time!
+Documentation may sound overwhelming, so let Scribe write your processes for you.

 Scribe is a process documentation software that auto-generates step-by-step guides with text and annotated screenshots, which can be easily edited, shared and embedded anywhere.